 Teacher Note: You may want to use two of the three resources for grades 3 and 4 and provide more scaffolding for grade 3.
 Use the task as a teaching tool to develop research and writing skills, not just for assessment purposes.

 My Notes

-Source What Stormwater is How stormwater gets polluted What we can do to keep the water clean Video: Fifteen minutes to the River: Explaining Stormwater Runoff Article: Let's Visit Stormville
+Source What stormwater is How stormwater gets polluted What we can do to keep the water clean

+Video 1:

+Article: Let's Visit Stormville

 My Notes